 Richard A. & Jeannette F. Hausler Endowed Scholarship

 This scholarship was established in 1999 by Richard and Jeannette Hausler, renowned legal educators in South Florida, he as a professor for more than 50 years and she as Associate Dean and Dean of Students at the University of Miami School of Law.
-Their commitment to the values of Catholic education impelled them to play an instrumental role in the founding of St. Thomas University School of Law.
-Prof. Hausler, who taught in the law school’s Summer in Spain Program, passed away in March 2000.
-Dean Hausler continues to serve as chair emeritus of the School of Law Board of Advisors.
+Their commitment to the values of Catholic education impelled them to play an instrumental role in the founding of St. Thomas University College of Law.
+Prof. Hausler, who taught in the College of Law’s Summer in Spain Program, passed away in March 2000.
+Dean Hausler continues to serve as chair emeritus of the College of Law Board of Advisors.

 Darryl G. Menzies Memorial Endowed Scholarship